Einliterflasche/pg-worm/pg-worm/README.md

     // will be dropped and you _will_ lose your data. register!(User).await?;

-    // Now you can start doing what you really
+    // Now start doing what you actually care about.
-    // want to do - after just 3 lines of setup.!

     // First, we will create some new users.
-    // Notice, how you can pass `&str` as well as `String`
-    // - convenient, isn't it?
     User::insert("Bob", "very_hashed_password").await?;
-    User::insert("Kate".to_string(), "another_hashed_password").await?;
+    User::insert("Kate", "another_hashed_password").await?;

     // Querying data is just as easy: